TLC (group): 1997–2000: FanMail and members feud

 During and after the release of FanMail, Lopes made it known to the press on multiple occasions that she felt that she was unable to express herself in TLC fully.
 Her contributions to songs had been reduced to periodic eight-bar raps, and there were several songs in which she had no vocals.
 Studio session singers such as Debra Killings often sang background vocals for the group's songs, something Lopes also wanted to do on songs in which she did not rap.
 In late 1999, Entertainment Weekly published a letter written by Lopes that challenged her groupmates Watkins and Thomas to all record solo albums and see which album performed the best:

-"I challenge Tionne "Player" Watkins (T-Boz) and Rozonda "Hater" Thomas (Chilli) to an album entitled The Challenge... a 3-CD set that contains three solo albums.
-Each (album)... will be due to the record label by October 1, 2000...
-I also challenge producer Dallas "The Manipulator" Austin to produce all of the material and do it at a fraction of his normal rate.
-As I think about it, I'm sure LaFace would not mind throwing in a $1.5 million prize for the winner."
+I challenge Tionne "Player" Watkins (T-Boz) and Rozonda "Hater" Thomas (Chilli) to an album entitled The Challenge.
+A 3-CD set that contains three solo albums.
+Each [album] will be due to the record label by October 1, 2000 ...
+I also challenge [TLC's producer] Dallas "The Manipulator" Austin ... to produce all of the material and do it at a fraction of his normal rate.
+As I think about it, I'm sure LaFace would not mind throwing in a 1.5 million dollar prize for the winner.

 The members eventually settled the feud, and The Challenge was never taken up.
 After the conclusion of the successful FanMail tour, they took some time off and pursued personal interests.
 Lopes was the first to begin recording her solo album, Supernova.
 The album was released in Europe, and the first—and only—single "The Block Party" reached the Top 20 on the UK Singles Chart.
 The song was released in the United States a few weeks before the scheduled album release.
 However, when the song did not perform well, the album's release was canceled for North America, and no further singles were promoted.
 In 2000, Spice Girls member Melanie C collaborated with Lopes on the single "Never Be the Same Again"; it became an international hit reaching number one in many countries.
 On August 1, 2001, the group performed "Waterfalls" at MTV's 20th anniversary party in New York City, which would be their final performance as a trio before the death of Lopes.